 - Honey Hi in Los Angeles, CA – This little café is open for breakfast and lunch, and everything on the menu is gluten-free, gmo-free, vegetable oil-free, and refined sugar-free.
 From there, they focus on seasonal, high-quality, real food.
 The menu looks easily adapted to paleo, but since nightshades feature heavily, you’ll have to make special requests for AIP.
 Also, since they’re not dairy-free, be sure to ask whether ghee or butter is used in the preparation.

-- Pushkin’s Restaurant in Sacramento, CA – This little breakfast and lunch place isn’t paleo to begin with, but it has a menu that can be easily adapted.
+- Sibling by Pushkin’s in Sacramento, CA – This little breakfast and lunch place isn’t paleo to begin with, but it has a menu that can be easily adapted.
 Just clarify ingredients and make substitutions as necessary.
 For AIP, a special-order salad is your best bet.

 - As Quoted in San Francisco, CA – This breakfast and lunch café was founded on the belief that food can be medicine.
 In addition to being 100% gluten-free, most of their menu is also dairy-free, nut-free, and soy-free.
 They feature local seasonal vegetables, pastured meat and eggs, bone broth-based soups, as well as salads and sandwiches.
 While not a paleo restaurant, there are plenty of paleo options.
 Just clarify ingredients with the staff and adapt your order accordingly.